 Flying is partly knowledge, partly skill, and partly judgment.
 Some times throughout your training you can expect to pay for some “ground time” which means personalized instructional time to assure you have the knowledge required for solo flight, cross-country flight planning, the FAA Knowledge Test, and the final Practical Test.

-Sometimes, when there is enough interest, I conduct a Private Pilot Ground School, which can save you time and money.
+Other times, when there is enough interest, I conduct a Private Pilot Ground School, which can save you time and money.
 It also give you the opportunity to interact with others who are learning to fly.

 For decades flight instructors were faced with the dilemma of making enough money to stay in business – people thought they shouldn’t get paid except when actually flying.
-All other teachers do all their teaching on the ground and get paid.
+All other teachers do ALL their teaching on the ground, and get paid.
 Flight instructors have to have a Federal license, it has to be renewed every two years, and they can be called in question for any student or former student who was not taught properly.
 Public schools fight the idea of “merit pay,” but flight instructors are required to maintain certain performance and knowledge standards.

 A flight instructor usually spends 2 hours with the student for every hour for which he gets paid.
 In more recent decades we have succeeded in demonstrating to the flying community that instructors must be reimbursed for their time – just like other workers “putting their time in.”